NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-1.md

 Airplane

 **Naming Rule**
-Naming Series: Name should be of the form: `IndiGo-013`, `AirAsia-006` etc. where the first part is the name of the airline
+Naming Expression: Name should be of the form: `IndiGo-013`, `AirAsia-006` etc. where the first part is the name of the airline

 **Fields**